jonathanunderwood/mdraid-safe-timeouts/README.md

 set the time that the drive should try to read/write for before returning an error to the OS.
-In this case it's important to set the both the SCTERC timeouts and kernel controller timeouts appropriately
-- we certainly don't want the kernel timing out before the disk has timed out.
+In this case it's important to set the both the SCTERC timeouts and kernel controller timeouts appropriately since we don't want the kernel timing out before the disk has timed out.

 See [1,2] for further details.